tomtseng/sublinear-coloring/README.md

 Unlike in the word RAM model, we don't have computers that actually scale their word size to the input size.
-Instead, the code always treats `uint32_t` as a ``word,'' i.e. the word size is 32 bits.
+Instead, the code always treats `uint32_t` as a "word," i.e. the word size is 32 bits.
 With this, we output 3n/4-colorings of 3-colorable graphs.
 Are you impressed yet?

 As a bonus, this code uses OpenMP to demonstrate that the algorithm has great